 4.4.
 What happens in the event that personal information is not provided

 Individuals have the right not to identify themselves, or may use a pseudonymous identity when contacting HIF for general information.
 However, under these circumstances, it may not be practical for HIF to provide relevant information pertaining to its products and services, nor carry out functions such as process claims, pay benefits, confirm lifetime health cover loading or apply the Australian Federal Government Rebate on private health insurance.

 The personal information HIF collects may be used to:

-- process health insurance policy applications and manage health insurance policies on an ongoing basis;
+(a) process health insurance policy applications and manage health insurance policies on

-- contact members about other insurance products (including health insurance);
+(g) contact members about insurance products (including pet and travel insurance);

 To provide products and services and to maintain relationships with members, HIF may disclose personal information to persons or organisations, including: